Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Introduction

-The Polyakov-loop field $\Phi(\vec x)$ is the appropriate order parameter to study the SU$(N_c)$ phase structure and is associated with $\Zed_{N_c}$, center of SU$(N_c)$ \cite{Polyakov:1978vu}.
-In the pure gauge sector, the phase transition that occurs is related to the deconfinement of colour at high temperature such that the Polyakov loop is an order parameter for the deconfinement transition.
-Coupling dynamical quarks to the Polyakov-loop field and adding a potential that represents the effective glue potential at finite temperature to drive spontaneous center symmetry breaking gives also information on the deconfinement of quarks.
-But in this way quarks are not confined in the strict sense since dynamical quarks add an explicit breaking of center symmetry such that the contributions coming from one and two (anti-)quarks are suppressed below the transition temperature but are not vanishing \cite{Hansen:2006ee}.
+For what concerns center symmetry and deconfinement, the Polyakov-loop field $\Phi(\vec x)$ is the appropriate order parameter to study the SU$(N_c)$ phase structure and it is associated with $\Zed_{N_c}$, the center of SU$(N_c)$ \cite{Polyakov:1978vu}.
+In the pure gauge sector, the corresponding phase transition that occurs at high temperatures is related to color deconfinement such that the Polyakov loop is an order parameter for the deconfinement transition.
+The spontaneous breaking of center symmetry can be described by a Polyakov-loop potential that represents the effective glue potential at finite temperature.
+Coupling dynamical quarks to the Polyakov-loop field breaks explicitly the center symmetry.
+Furthermore, one obtains in this way also information on the deconfinement of quarks.
+In a strict sense, however, quarks are not confined in these models: gluons are not dynamical and the gluon field is treated as a static background gauge field that does not change the fact that NJL and QM models do not confine quarks.
+Nonetheless the thermal contributions coming from one and two (anti-)quarks are suppressed below the transition temperature (but are not vanishing) \cite{Hansen:2006ee}, thanks to the Polyakov loop.
+This is the so-called ``statistical confinement''.

-In this work we will discuss several aspects of the correlation between quarks and the Polyakov loop and investigate how to disentangle effects from restoration of chiral symmetry and from breaking of center symmetry to have a deeper knowledge on how both are correlated in the results of the model.
-This allows to better understand the current status of comparing results of these kind of models with those of lattice QCD calculations and to shed further light to certain less known results of the model.
+In this work, we will discuss several aspects of the correlation between quarks and the Polyakov loop.
+We will also study how to disentangle the effects of the restoration of chiral symmetry from the effects of the breaking of center symmetry in order to have a deeper knowledge on how both are correlated.
+This allows for a better understanding of the current status of the comparison between the results of these kinds of models and those obtained in lattice QCD (LQCD) calculations, while at the same time shedding further light on certain lesser known results of the models.